Here’s How Scammers Are Using Fake News To Screw With Bitcoin Investors

 Some have taken advantage of that.
 In September, James Altucher, a self-proclaimed bitcoin expert who runs various online ads for his “Masterclass on Cryptocurrencies” video courses, wrote in an online newsletter that “I am certain Amazon WILL ACCEPT Bitcoin.”
 (It's worth noting that in 2013, he had tweeted that “bitcoin is a fad, or a scam, or a ponzi scheme, or worse.”)

 “Amazon could make the announcement as early as October 26, at 4 p.m., during its next earnings conference call,” he wrote, citing a quote taken out of context from an Amazon executive and other speculative information.
-Despite this, the information was reported as fact on Squawker, a conspiracy website with about 225,000 unique visitors a month according to SimilarWeb, a web analytics firm.
+Despite this, the information was reported as fact on Squawker, a conspiracy website with about 225,000 total visits a month according to SimilarWeb, a web analytics firm.
 Then it was recycled in a report on CoinTelegraph, an online cryptocurrency publication, and German newspaper Die Welt.

 “I said potentially as early as, not on this date,” Altucher told BuzzFeed News when asked about the information he spread in his ad.
 “There really is misinformation out there about cryptocurrencies and that’s what I’m trying to get people to avoid.”